Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 PA-CF: A laptop stand printed from carbon fiber–reinforced polyamide (300°C melt point) weighed 116g with 20% infill, remaining lightweight yet very rigid.

-Black 3D-printed stand created by Flashforge Creator 4, placed on a light wooden surface, showcasing its robust structure and simple design.
+Black 3D-printed part created by FlashForge Creator 4 on a light wood surface, showcasing precise geometric design and smooth finish.

 ABS + HIPS: A tubular coil with soluble supports printed in 18h 47m.
 Stringing on the tower separated cleanly, and external HIPS supports removed easily.
 Internal supports dissolved fully in D-Limonene.